YODA-Lab/Continuous-DCOPs/README.md

 ## 1. To compile:
 mvn install

-dcop_jtools.jar.
-It should be in the target folder.
+The dcop_jtools.jar should be in the target folder.

 ## 2. To run:
 dcop_jtool FILE.xml [options]